the-argus/zig-compile-commands/README.md

     targets.append(exe) catch @panic("OOM");
     // maybe some other targets, too?
     targets.append(exe_2) catch @panic("OOM");
+    // if this is an output, append it. but if exe or exe_2 links it, then it
+    // will get pulled in automatically
     targets.append(lib) catch @panic("OOM");

     // add a step called "cdb" (Compile commands DataBase) for making